 Teachers are adept at handling class disruptions.
 From cell phones to chit-chat, these daily occurrences are practically built into the job description.
 But the pandemic has been anything but a minor disruption, forcing educators to rethink — and find creative solutions for — nearly every aspect of their profession.
 Office hours are one of those things.

-Office hours have long been a staple of college campuses everywhere.
+Office hours have long been a staple in higher education.
 They give students the opportunity to engage more deeply with the course material.
-Students receive guidance, whether for structuring their next paper or even structuring their careers.
+Students receive guidance from faculty members, whether for structuring their next paper or even structuring their careers.
+Office hours are synchronous, meaning it happens in real-time, rather than over email.
 Office hours allow students to get the most out of their education and excel in their studies.

 2. Schedule office hours using Google Calendar appointment slots